mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Invisibility:** You can wrap yourself in the shadows even in the brightest room.

-**Teleportation:** Shadows are connected in a metaphysical way even you can’t quite understand.
+**Teleportation:** Shadows are connected in a metaphysical way even you can't quite understand.
 But you can use this fact to step into one shadow and out of a distant one.

 ### Drawbacks

 - You can never actually leave the shadows—if you try to peel away, the darkness clings to you.
 You are [Always Shrouded in Darkness].
-- Your powers don’t just create shadows; they require shadows.
-You work best in the dark, and you’re [Weakened by Daylight].
+- Your powers don't just create shadows; they require shadows.
+You work best in the dark, and you're [Weakened by Daylight].

 ### Collateral Damage Effects

 **Shadow Beast:** You can summon a creature made out of darkness itself into your zone.
 This shadow beast has Great (+4) [[Physique]], [[Fight]], and [[Athletics]], as well as the aspects [Made of Shadows] and [Bestial Fury].
 The beast is an NPC who will attack nearby targets at random, although characters can use [[Provoke]] to get it going after a particular target.
-It will not attack you; however, there’s nothing preventing it from attacking your allies.
+It will not attack you; however, there's nothing preventing it from attacking your allies.
 The beast will dissolve away at the end of the scene or when you dismiss it.

 ## Super-Form

-You’ll be ready for action as soon as your transformation sequence finishes up.
+You'll be ready for action as soon as your transformation sequence finishes up.

-**Basic Super-Form:** Your power isn’t always active; instead, you need to take a moment before battle to change form.
+**Basic Super-Form:** Your power isn't always active; instead, you need to take a moment before battle to change form.
 You might grow a shell of metal around your body, or charge up with cosmic energy, or just turn big and green.
-Converting to your super-form requires an action, but while you’re not super it’s impossible for anyone or anything to detect that you have a power at all.
+Converting to your super-form requires an action, but while you're not super it's impossible for anyone or anything to detect that you have a power at all.

 ### Enhancements

 **Growth:** You can use your super form to grow massive!
 While in this form, you are at least twice your normal height, and you gain +1 to all attack rolls because of your overwhelming power.

 **Shrinking:** You can use your super form to become tiny!
-While in this form, you’re a quarter of your normal size or less, and you gain +1 to all defense rolls because you’re so hard to hit.
+While in this form, you're a quarter of your normal size or less, and you gain +1 to all defense rolls because you're so hard to hit.

 **Cocoon:** In addition to your standard super-form, you can use your ability to encase yourself in a protective shell.
 While in the shell you cannot move or take actions, but you have Armor:8 against all physical damage.
 You can only hold onto this form for a few minutes at a time.